24 November 2022

 Knowing Martinenga and its value is only possible by reaching the place itself.
 Behind the cellar, rows of vines span along the horizon in all of their grandeur: a green, steep and lush semi-circle, divided by thin white headlands that, from the top of the hills, head towards the courtyard of the 18th century farmhouse.
 The vast amphitheater, kept like a garden, reaches the foot of the valley of Rio Sordo, a small stream that flows into the Tanaro River, whose wide and quiet riverbed is like a silver ribbon wrapped around poplar woods and cultivated fields.

 Here, the beauty of the Langhe is something tangible: a majestic grandeur that is reflected in the wines.
 The very name of the place – Martinenga – is reference to a glorious past.
-Already a place of worship for the Ligurian Statielli – who worshipped the god of war, Mars – according to the chronicles of the Historia Augusta, Villa Martis was where emperor Publius Elvius Pertinace was born.
+During their expansion in the II century b.C., for decades the Romans tried to conquer the hostile Barbarica Sylva - the forest of the barbarians – and when they finally succeeded they built the Villa Martis - the Temple of Mars, god of war – at its center.
+The sacred oak forest slowly makes way for the Roman Vine, which starts shaping the landscape and history of Barbaresco starting from the Villa Martis.
+According to the chronicles of the Historia Augusta, Villa Martis was where emperor Publius Elvius Pertinace was born.

 MARTINENGA: ALL THE NUANCES OF BARBARESCO